ivario123/RnR/README.md

 - Life-time/scoping analysis, to ensure that all references goes to current (or outer) scope(s).
 (Easy.)

+Propper life times are not implemented, all lifetime patterns asside from reasignment are supported.

 - Mutability analysis, ensuring that mutations are only allowed for mutable data (even through references).
 (Moderately complex.)

+This is done.

 - Aliasing analysis, ensuring that illegal borrows are rejected by implementing a borrow checker (`bc.rs`).
 (Hard.)

+This is done, the only limitation here is, again, the lack of support for reasignment checks.

 You will also learn how a command line interface (cli) can be easily added to your application, allowing your compiler to be run directly from your terminal.
 (You can install your compiler `cargo install --path .`, and run it as `rnr --help`.
 You can change the name of the application in the `Cargo.toml` file.

 ---